drhsqlite/pikchr/doc/userman.md

 # Layout Of Block Objects

-For lines (and arrows and splines), you have to specify a path that the line follows, a path that might involve multiple binds and turns.
+For lines (and arrows and splines), you have to specify a path that the line follows, a path that might involve multiple bends and turns.
 Defining the location of block objects is easier.
 You just provide a single location to place the object.
 Ideally, you should place the object relative to some other object, of course.

 Let's say you have box and you want to position a circle 2 centimeters to the right of that box.
-You simply use an "`at`" attribute on the circle to tell it to position itself 2cm to the right of the box:
+You simply use an "`at`" attribute on the circle to tell it to position itself 2 cm to the right of the box:

 ~~~~~
   B1: box